vsyniohub/polio/Polio/README.md

-Let's start with gaming a little bit
+Let's start with gaming a little bit!